 Why PLUR Still Matters in 2026

 Electronic music festivals are bigger than ever.
-EDC, Tomorrowland, Goldrush, Lost Lands — these events draw hundreds of thousands of people into shared spaces.
+EDC, Tomorrowland, Goldrush, Lost Lands — these events pull hundreds of thousands of people into shared spaces.
 In a world that often feels fractured, the dance floor remains one of the few places where strangers come together with the explicit intention of having a positive collective experience.
 PLUR is the social contract that makes that possible.

 Key Terms